The Very Best Bars and Pubs in Camden

 Also known as the Camden Lock Bar, this all-day destination stays open until 3 am, serving visitors with a great selection of R&B, garage, house and more sounds.
 You will find it next to the Lock Bridge!

 The Camden area flaunts a variety of nightlife options, offering a little something for everyone.
 From music enthusiasts to beer afficionados, the best pubs and bars of Camden are a thrilling experience.
-If you would like to experience life in Camden, then we suggest you take a look at The Stay Club Student Accommodation page and discover the commute from your uni to our Camden accommodation!
+If you would like to experience life in Camden and The Stay Club Student Accommodation page and discover the commute from your uni to our Camden accommodation!